Terry Silver: Commentary

-John Kreese was initially intended to have a larger role in The Karate Kid III, but due to Martin Kove’s schedule conflicts with Hard Time on Planet Earth, the character of Terry Silver (Thomas Ian Griffith) was written into the script.
-The Karate Kid III was Griffith's first film.
+John Kreese was initially intended to have a larger role in The Karate Kid III, but due to Martin Kove’s schedule conflicts with Hard Time on Planet Earth, the character of Terry Silver was written into the script.
+The Karate Kid III was Thomas Ian Griffith's first film.
 As a child, Griffith studied both acting and martial arts (Kenpo Karate and Tai Kwon Do), and prior to the film, he had performed on and off Broadway.
 Griffith states that when he was "cast for the Karate Kid role, my character wasn't supposed to do any martial arts at all...I just tortured Ralph, basically, and plotted his demise with Martin Kove".
 The narrative shifted after the fight choreographer learned of his background in martial arts.
-At the time he was cast, Griffith "figured the Terry Silver role was out of reach because he was 28 at the time and the character was a Vietnam War veteran about two decades his senior.
-And since Macchio, then 28, had to somehow play a convincing teenager, casting someone younger than him as Daniel's older antagonist seemed simply insane.
-Griffith presumed he had a better shot of being cast as "Bad Boy" Mike Barnes, a karate champion who fights La Russo in the climactic scene".
+At the time he was cast, Griffith "figured the Terry Silver role was out of reach because he was 26 at the time and the character was a Vietnam War veteran about two decades his senior.
+And since Macchio, then 27, had to somehow play a convincing teenager, casting someone younger than him as Daniel’s older antagonist seemed simply insane.
+Griffith presumed he had a better shot of being cast as “Bad Boy” Mike Barnes, a karate champion who fights La Russo in the climactic scene".